oracle-livelabs/oci-migration/ebs-cm-landingzones/getting-started/getting-started.md

 1. Go to the [Oracle Cloud Free Tier Sign Up Page](https://signup.cloud.oracle.com/) to create your account and establish your credentials.

 2. You will then get an email notifying you that you Oracle Cloud account is ready.
-Click on **Sign In** and authenticate.
+Click **Sign In** and authenticate.

 Note that you will be a tenancy administrator for your new account.
+This will be your `Tenancy Admin User Name` `and Tenancy Admin Password`.

-Record your credentials in the `key-data.txt` file for reference.
+Record these credentials in the `key-data.txt` file for reference.

 *Oracle Cloud Paid Accounts*